University of Groningen

 The University of Groningen has set itself the goal of improving the indoor climate considerably.
 This is made possible thanks to the successfully tested Climotion system in the Academy Building auditorium.

-This system supplies the library with sufficient fresh air and ensures a consistent temperature and ideal climate.
+The Climotion system supplies the library with sufficient fresh air and ensures a consistent temperature and an ideal indoor climate.
 At the same time, the system uses far less energy than the traditional HVAC system.
 In keeping with the growing number of visitors, this will result in energy savings of around 20%.

 These savings are possible because of the user-dependent amount of air that is climate controlled.
 This means that climate regulation is based on comfort – consisting of temperature and air quality – and not on the prescribed amount of m3 of fresh outside air per person.
 The air measurement is so efficient there is a surplus of warm air, and cold air can be used more often to conserve energy.